 The wine is a result of senses but is as well enjoyed with them.
 Each of the senses has its own role; the sight corresponds to the colour, the smell to the aromas, the taste to the flavours, the touch to the mouth feel, but what about the hearing?

-In the ‘secret aromas of wine’, is hidden the term of ‘terroir’, which corresponds to the soil, climate, cultivation and personality factors, that make a wine unique, means with identity.
+In the ‘secret aromas of wine’, the term of ‘terroir’ is hidden, which corresponds to the soil, climate, cultivation and personality factors, that make a wine unique, means with identity.

 The indigenous Cretan grape varieties are well incorporated, since centuries, in the natural environment of the island and express the richness (in flavours) of the land which had nourished them.

-Those are the elements to be discovered by the travelers of PETASSOS, at this eight-hour trip, in the heart of the viticultural area of Heraklion.
+Those are the elements to be discovered by the travellers of PETASSOS, at this eight-hour trip, in the heart of the vinicultural area of Heraklion.